-Kilstein — in response to Lindsay’s opening remarks — sarcastically told Lindsay that his contacts at the NAACP will invite him to speak about his “white struggle.”
+Kilstein sarcastically told Lindsay that his contacts at the NAACP will invite him to speak about his “white struggle.”
 Kilstein mischaracterized Lindsay’s opening remarks as “complaining that men are silenced” and — following some responses — dismissed and mocked a Twitter user as an “old white dude” amongst other bizarre language.

 In addition to all of this dramatic and abusive language, Kilstein wrote, “I’m done with these fucking atheist groups.
 Jesus Christ.
 At least the church embraces their sexist bullshit” implying that “fucking atheist groups” — presumably including the Center For Inquiry are sexist.
 Kilstein then said that he will no longer fundraise for Center for Inquiry – calling Lindsay’s opening remarks an “abortion of a speech” and calling Lindsay “a joke.”

-Following these hostile tweets, Kilstein took to his radio show to further hurl abuse at Lindsay and Center for Inquiry – claiming that Lindsay “doesn’t care about the needs of women” and that he has a “serious problem with feminists.”
+Following these hostile tweets, Kilstein took to his radio show (start around the 16-minute mark) to further hurl abuse at Lindsay and Center for Inquiry – claiming that Lindsay “doesn’t care about the needs of women” and that he has a “serious problem with feminists.”
 His co-host then characterized Lindsay as opening the conference on a “hostile note” and “yelling at” women who “shelled out” money.